THE CITY OF MELBOURNE’s goal is a sustainable ‘carbon neutral’ precinct by the end of 2021. Is that possible and how?

-FOR example biophilic design, biomimicry, biodiversity, retrofitting (Millenium 1200), tree cover, green facades and roofs, rain gardens, nature in the city, recycling and waste disposal, litter traps, alternative transport, Green Star/NABERS ratings, water harvesting, wildlife protection, urban and cultural ecosystems, renewable energy, funding, research and cyber data.
+FOR example biophilic design, biodiversity, retrofitting (Millenium 1200), tree cover, green facades and roofs, rain gardens, nature in the city, recycling and waste disposal, litter traps, alternative transport, Green Star/NABERS ratings, water harvesting, wildlife protection, urban and cultural ecosystems, renewable energy, funding, research and cyber data and biomimicry.

-WE EXPLORE large-scale sustainable solutions to the doubling of Melbourne’s population by 2055 and the rise of many other megacities of the world?
+WE EXPLORE large-scale sustainable solutions to both the anticipated doubling of Melbourne’s population by 2055 as well as the challenge of the other megacities of the world.

 WE are members of the Yarra Riverkeepers Association.